Zanzibarr/Notify/readme.md

 export PYTHONPATH=$HOME/.notify/python_module
 ```
 The first one is to enable notify on the terminal.
-The second one is to enable the python module.
+The second one is to enable the python notify module.

 Once you're done, reboot and you will be ready to go!